-UT Southwestern Medical Center offers state-of-the-art neuropsychological assessment to examine the brain function of patients with a variety of neurological conditions.
+UT Southwestern Medical Center offers state-of-the-art neuropsychological assessments to examine the brain function of patients with a variety of neurological conditions.

 At UT Southwestern, a neuropsychological test is recommended in situations when it is suspected that brain impairment is affecting cognitive function or behavior.
-Typical referrals are made to track progress after rehabilitation, to plan educational or vocational programs, to determine a disability, or for legal purposes.
+Typical referrals are made to assist in diagnosis, track progress after rehabilitation, plan educational or vocational programs, determine a disability, or may be used for legal purposes.

 Testing may diagnose or rule out cognitive impairment related to the following conditions:

 - Effects of toxins or chronic substance abuse

 It is important to note that neuropsychological assessment is highly specialized and is different from psychological assessment or psychiatric evaluation.
 They involve different procedures, are conducted by psychologists with different areas of expertise and are used for different purposes.